Air Fryer Frozen Waffles: Crispy, Golden, and Better Than the Toaster

 | Homemade waffles (refrigerated leftover) | 350°F (177°C) | 4–5 min | Recommended at 2.5 min |

 For standard thin waffles, flipping is optional because the circulating air heats both sides — but one flip at the halfway mark does produce more even golden color between the top and bottom.
-For thicker Belgian-style waffles, flipping is recommended to ensure the denser structure heats through evenly.
+For thicker Belgian-style waffles (defined as waffles with a deeper grid pattern and denser batter, typically 1–1.5 inches thick), flipping is recommended to ensure the denser structure heats through evenly.
+Note that air fryer temperatures can vary significantly between models — according to Consumer Reports (2025), some air fryers register up to 67°F below their set temperature, so if your waffles aren’t browning as expected, increase the temperature by 10–15°F.

 Waffles are done when they are golden brown with slightly darker edges and feel firm when you press the surface lightly.
 They should not flex or feel soft.
 A finished air fryer waffle will feel noticeably more rigid than a toaster waffle.